KernelTuner/kernel_tuner/README.rst

 Citation
 --------
-The paper about `Kernel Tuner is published (Open Access) <https://www.sciencedirect.com/science/article/pii/S0167739X18313359>`__, please cite
-Kernel Tuner as follows:
+If you use Kernel Tuner in research or research software, please cite the most relevant among the following publications:

 .. code:: latex